redsamg/a-song-a-day/README.md

 1) Someone close to me is always wishing for me to share music with them.

-2) With a tight schedule and a glut of podcasts, songs, audiobooks, and additional auditory stimuli to choose from, it can be difficult to remember, choose... well - whatever the excuse is - one often does not listen to the music that has been reccomended to them.
+2) With tight schedules and a glut of podcasts, songs, audiobooks, and additional auditory stimuli to choose from, it can be difficult to remember, choose... well, whatever the excuse is, one often does not listen to the music that has been reccomended to them.

 # Solution: